stannesi/Yapinator/README.md

-# Yapinator javascript CSS Selector engine
+# Yapinator Javascript CSS Selector Engine

 yapinator is a pure-JavaScript standalone CSS selector engine designed to be easily dropped in to a host library.